awsdocs/aws-codecommit-user-guide/doc_source/setting-up-ssh-unixes.md

    ssh -v git-codecommit.us-east-2.amazonaws.com
    ```

-   For information to help you troubleshoot connection problems, see [Troubleshooting](troubleshooting.md)\.
+   For information to help you troubleshoot connection problems, see [Troubleshooting SSH connections to AWS CodeCommit](troubleshooting-ssh.md)\.

 ## Step 4: Connect to the CodeCommit console and clone the repository<a name="setting-up-ssh-unixes-connect-console"></a>

-If an administrator has already sent you the name and connection details for the CodeCommit repository, you can skip this step and clone the repository directly\.
+If an administrator has already sent you the name and connection details for the CodeCommit repository, you can skip this step and clone the repositorydirectly\.

 **To connect to a CodeCommit repository**